retrievertech/seismogram-app/README.md

 seismogram-app
 ==============

-Beginning of making a browser app for searching/browsing seismogram.
+Beginning of a browser app for searching/browsing seismograms.
 Eventually editing.

 data-tools
 ----------